Wednesday, September 15, 2021

 to accommodate the higher Gothic vault ribs.

-Inside the Minster, at the transition of transept and nave, the change in style resulted in some construction acrobatics one had to make fit the higher Gothic arch onto the supports for the Romanesque arch.
+Inside the Minster, at the transition from transept to nave, the change in style required some construction acrobatics to fit the higher Gothic arch onto the supports for the Romanesque arch.

 ©miJoergens/Wikipedia